 Spirit of Masham, Yorkshire

-More and more distilleries are setting up their own 'gin schools’ where visitors can learn how to distil their own bespoke spirit.
+More and more distilleries are setting up their own ‘gin schools’ where visitors can learn how to distil their own bespoke spirit.
 One such spot is Spirit of Masham, in Yorkshire, which offers the chance to take over one of its copper stills and choose from 100 different botanicals to blend your own take on a London dry gin.
-Head distiller Jake Wilson is on hand to offer advice on ingredients, and at the end of the three-hour experience you'll have a 70cl bottle to take home.
+Distillers will be on hand to offer advice on ingredients, and at the end of the three-hour experience you’ll have a 70cl bottle to take home.

 The best UK gin experiences